-But a vicious murder in the city of Rosemead on March 17, 1985, took on special meaning for AC/DC and its fans after the killer left behind a hat bearing the band’s logo.
-Things only worsened when a childhood friend of Ramirez, eventually linked to 13 brutal killings, said he’d been a huge fan of AC/DC.
+But a vicious murder in the city of Rosemead on March 17, 1985, took on special meaning for AC/DC and its fans after the killer left behind a hat bearing the band's logo.
+Things only worsened when a childhood friend of Ramirez said he'd been a huge fan of AC/DC.

-By the end of the decade, Ramirez would be sent to California’s death row, but not before inflicting untold collateral damage on AC/DC, as well.
-“I thought it was a joke at first,” Malcolm Young told VH1’s Behind the Music.
-“We just thought, ‘This is crazy.’
-I mean, why are we connected, anyway?”
+By the end of the decade, Ramirez would be sent to California's death row in connection with 13 brutal killings, but not before inflicting untold collateral damage on AC/DC, as well.
+"I thought it was a joke at first," Malcolm Young told VH1's Behind the Music.
+"We just thought, 'This is crazy.'
+I mean, why are we connected, anyway?"

-Of course, that provided another link — though a shaky one — as AC/DC had included a similarly titled track on its breakthrough Highway to Hell album from five years before.
-“That song is not called ‘Night Stalker,'” Malcolm Young said, in a futile reminder.
-“It’s called ‘Night Prowler’ — and it’s about things you used to do when you are a kid, like sneaking into a girlfriend’s bedroom when her parents were asleep.”
+That provided another link -- though a shaky one -- as AC/DC had included a similarly titled track on its breakthrough Highway to Hell album from five years before.
+"That song is not called 'Night Stalker,'" Malcolm Young said, in a futile reminder.
+"It's called 'Night Prowler' -- and it's about things you used to do when you are a kid, like sneaking into a girlfriend's bedroom when her parents were asleep."

 Still, as the mysterious, shockingly violent spree continued, those two tenuous links to AC/DC became catnip to a media rabble hungry for a scapegoat to make sense of these senseless crimes.

-It was actually Ray Garcia, who grew up with Ramirez in El Paso, Texas, who confirmed that his boyhood companion followed AC/DC.
-That turned into a headlines that read, “AC/DC Music Made Me Kill at 16, Night Stalker Admits,” “Mass Killer Driven by Rock and Devil Worship” and “Punk and Metal: Some Youths Love Its Violent Side.”
-Still another report suggested that AC/DC stood for “Anti-Christ/Devil’s Child.”
+It was actually Ray Garcia, who grew up with Ramirez in El Paso, Texas, who confirmed that his boyhood friend followed AC/DC.
+That turned into headlines: "AC/DC Music Made Me Kill at 16, Night Stalker Admits," "Mass Killer Driven by Rock and Devil Worship" and "Punk and Metal: Some Youths Love Its Violent Side."
+Another report suggested that AC/DC stood for "Anti-Christ/Devil's Child."

 From there, as Ramirez continued down a devastating path, AC/DC would increasingly become part of the story.
 The band members were as stunned as they were horrified.
 "It just sickens you, you know," Brian Johnson told VH1.
 "It sickens you to have anything to do with that kind of thing."

 The bloodshed was just beginning.
-An eight-year-old girl from Eagle Rock was murdered three days after Okasaki and Yu.
+An 8-year-old girl from Eagle Rock was murdered three days after Okasaki and Yu.
 On March 27, a man was killed, and his wife mutilated.
-Six weeks later, Harold Wu was murdered, and his his wife Maxine shot and raped in their Monterey Park home.
+Six weeks later, Harold Wu was murdered, and his wife Maxine shot and raped in their Monterey Park home.